Leave Policy in the Philippines – An Overview

 If you plan to expand your global team with the Filipino workforce, you must be aware of the leave policy in the Philippines.
 And, if you want to go the hassle-free way, sign up with Global Squirrels.

-It’s one of the leading platforms that assist in remote hiring and payroll management, including compensation and benefits management, managing leaves, and compliance based on international laws.
+It’s one of the leading platforms that assist with remote hiring and payroll management, including compensation and benefits management, leave management, and compliance with international laws.

 Conclusion